 Meet TWU's first Black male doctor of dance

-July 25, 2022 – DENTON – Iquail Shaheed is no stranger to the stage.
+UPDATE Jan.
+25, 2023 – DENTON – Iquail Shaheed is no stranger to the stage.

 The 38-year-old dancer has an illustrious résumé.
 He has performed professionally with Compagnie Thor in Brussels, the Sean Curran Company, Ronald K Brown/ Evidence and the Fred Benjamin Dance Company.
 He has been in Broadway productions including Hot Feet, The Lion King and Purlie, and in film and television.
 He is founder and executive artistic director of his own company, Dance Iquail.